Noi-Git/UI-UX-book/midterm.md

 2. Student learns to create a simple wireframe using information from research

-3. Student learns to use UI Tools to create a mockup and prototype the design
+3. Student learns to use UI tools to create a mockup and prototype the design

 ...